openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 ================================================

-To design an assignment that includes several questions, you add one problem component and then edit it to add all of the questions, one after the other, in that component.
-Be sure to identify the text of every question or prompt with the appropriate Markdown characters (``>> <<``) or OLX markup, and include all of the other required elements for each question you include.
+To design an assignment that includes several questions, you add one problem component and then edit it to add every question and its answer options, one after the other, in that component.
+Be sure to identify the text of every question or prompt with the appropriate Markdown formatting (``>> <<``) or OLX tag, and include all of the other required elements for each question you include.

-.. info about the question separator markdown/up will go here; see if the OLX markup is always the label= attribute
+.. ``<label></label>`` insert after OLX above

-The questions that you include can all have the same problem type, such as a series of text input questions, or you can include questions that use different problem types, such as both numerical input and math expression input.
+The questions that you include can all be of the same problem type, such as a series of text input questions, or you can include questions that use different problem types, such as both numerical input and math expression input.